10 – Wild-Eyed Southern Boys

 # 8 – Back Where You Belong

-How could you not love those great opening guitar lines that define the great signature Special Sound.
+How could you not love those great opening guitar lines that define the great signature 38 Special Sound?
 The track Back Where You Belong was released on the album Tour de Force in 1984.
-The song “Back Where You Belong,” hit No. 20 on the The Billboard Hot 100 in 1984.
-It was written by Gary O’Connor who had some success as a solo artist in Canada.
+The song “Back Where You Belong” hit No. 20 on the Billboard Hot 100 in 1984.
+It was written by Gary O’Connor, who had some success as a solo artist in Canada.
 Gary O’Connor had also written songs for Molly Hatchet and Eddie Money.

 # 7 – Teacher Teacher

-The 38 Special song “Teacher Teacher,” was released on the soundtrack to the motion picture film Teachers that starred Nick Nolte.
-The song was written by Jim Vallance and Bryan Adams.
+The 38 Special song “Teacher Teacher” was released on the soundtrack to the motion picture film Teachers, which starred Nick Nolte.
+The song was written by Jim Vallance and Bryan Adams, whom we recently interviewed.
 The soundtrack and film were both released in 1984.
+The song was a top 10 hit on the US Billboard Rock Tracks, peaking at number four.
+The songs also broke into the mainstream Top 40 charts, reaching the number twenty-five position on the US Billboard Hot 100.

 # 6 – Like No Other Night